itspoma/web-development-knowledge-base/knowledge.md

         @read http://www.dofactory.com/javascript/observer-design-pattern
         Pub/Sub == Publication/Subscription

+        an object notifies other object(s) if it changes

         one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically

         offers a subscription model
         where objects subscribe to an event
         get notified when the event occurs

         is a cornerstone of event-driven programming
         promotes loose coupling

         @diagram
           // e.g.: Click
           class Subject
             subscribe()